AxisCommunications/opc-ua-plugin-server/README.md

 *©2025 Axis Communications AB.
 AXIS COMMUNICATIONS, AXIS, ARTPEC and VAPIX are registered trademarks of Axis AB in various jurisdictions.
 All other trademarks are the property of their respective owners.*

 <!-- omit in toc -->
-# OPC-UA Plugin Server ACAP
+# OPC-UA Plugin Server ACAP application

-This repository contains the source code for building an OPC-UA Server ACAP, along with a guide on developing and building custom modules/plugins.
-Two example plugins are provided.
+This repository contains the source code for building an OPC-UA Server ACAP application, along with a guide on developing and building custom modules/plugins.
+You can create your own plugins to address specific use cases.
+Two example plugins are provided and described below.
+Additional plugins will be published in the future designed to enhance production value.

 The OPC-UA Server is based on the [**open62541**](https://www.open62541.org/) library.
 For an introduction to OPC-UA, see